10.1 The Faculty Board of Smith School of Business

 10.4 Conflict of Interest

 Fairness or objectivity may be compromised if academic evaluation is conducted, even in part, by one to whom there is a close personal or professional tie (for example, a family member).
 Where such a tie does exist between student and instructor, or between student and teaching assistant, the parties involved have the responsibility to declare a potential conflict of interest.
 Teaching assistants with a conflict of interest should inform the course instructor, who may assist, without prejudice, in arranging evaluation by alternative means.
-Course instructors with a conflict of interest should inform the Executive Director who may assist, without prejudice, in arranging evaluation by alternative means.
+Course instructors with a conflict of interest should inform the Associate Dean, Undergraduate who may assist, without prejudice, in arranging evaluation by alternative means.

 10.5 Voluntary Withdrawal and Re-Admission